openshift/origin/pkg/diagnostics/README.md

 ========================

 This is a tool to help administrators and users resolve common problems that occur with OpenShift v3 deployments.
-It is currently (May 2015) under continuous development as the OpenShift Origin project progresses.
+It will likely remain under continuous development as the OpenShift Origin project progresses.

 The goals of the diagnostics tool are summarized in this [Trello